-- HTTP action: Enter the name of the action requested of OL Connect Workflow by the client.
-This name corresponds to the URL that the client will be accessing.
-For example, if you enter "MakePDF" here, you could trigger the process by accessing http://127.0.0.1:8080/MakePDF.
-This is also what your HTML Form's action should be. - MIME Type: Select the MIME type of the file that will be returned by the plugin. - Loop each attachment as a data file: When receiving attachments through a POST request (HTML Form), this option will make the HTTP Server Input task loop through each attachment.
+- Loop each attachment as a data file: When receiving attachments through a POST request (HTML Form), this option will make the HTTP Server Input task loop through each attachment.
 Each data file is an XML with the accompanied file. - Do not include XML envelope: Only active when the previous Loop option is checked.
 When checked, the XML file containing the request data will not be available.
 Only the attachment itself is sent as a data file. - Respond on error: Enter a message to be sent to the client as the output file if the process encounters an error and is unable to send a reply that includes the actual output file.
 The information can be in any desired format such as HTML or plain text.
 However, if it must be displayed in a browser, the format should match the selected MIME type.

 This is a variable property box.
-You can use any combination of text, variables and data selections; see "Variable task properties" on page 277.
+You can use any combination of text, variables and data selections; see "Variable task properties" on page 278.

-Note: This option requires every plugin in the process to be explicitly set to "On Error: Stop process" (see ), even if the process itself is set to "On Error: Stop process".
+Note: This option requires every plugin in the process to be explicitly set to "On Error: Stop process" (see), even if the process itself is set to "On Error: Stop process".